sktime/sktime/docs/source/api-reference/performance-metrics.rst

 Performance metrics
 ===================

-The :mod:`sktime.performance-metrics` module contains metrics for evaluating and tuning time series models.
+The :mod:`sktime.performance_metrics` module contains metrics for evaluating and tuning time series models.

-All parameter estimators in ``sktime`` can be listed using the ``sktime.registry.all_estimators`` utility, using ``estimator-types="metric"``, optionally filtered by tags.
+All parameter estimators in ``sktime`` can be listed using the ``sktime.registry.all_estimators`` utility, using ``estimator_types="metric"``, optionally filtered by tags.
 Valid tags can be listed using ``sktime.registry.all_tags``.

 A full table with tag based search is also available on the